The Nare's long-term staff are the essential ingredient that makes guests feel so well looked after

 She is lucky to have a great team in the housekeeping department.
 She is a stickler for detail, ensuring every Nare room is as perfect as the next, not only for when guests arrive but throughout their stay.

 Karl joined The Nare over twenty years ago.
 He is a natural gardener who only has to look at a plant and it will grow.

 Apart from making the best of the subtropical garden at The Nare, he also manages The Nare Walled Flower Garden at St Ewe, which provides flowers for all the rooms at the hotel.
 He is also tasked with ensuring the gardens provide daffodils for the tables on Christmas morning, through to October.

 Another member of staff who has returned and leads the Sales and Reservations team.
-A rising star - it is good to have a wise head on young shoulders - who is capable of balancing a busy office and a young family.
+A rising star - it is good to have a wise head on young shoulders - who is capable of balancing a busy office.

 Brett has recently joined The Nare as only the fourth head chef in over thirty years.
 He has had good London experience, run his own restaurant in Cornwall and has an excellent reputation locally.